rongallant/meta-collections/readme.txt

 === Meta Collections ===
 Contributors: bastiaaaan

-Tags: collection, collection management, post type, custom taxonomy, custom post type, register_post_type, custom fields, custom, taxonomy, edit screen, vimeo API, georeference, open layer, google maps
+Tags: collection, collection management, post type, custom taxonomy, custom post type, register_post_type, custom fields, custom, taxonomy, edit screen, vimeo API, georeference, open layer, google maps, youtube, youtube json api

 Requires at least: 3.0
 Tested up to: 3.8
-Version: 2.0.1
+Version: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl.html
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 Use Wordpress as a Collection Manager.
 Customize Wordpress' post edit screen by creating your own metadata schema's.

 == Description ==
 <h4>Meta Collections</h4>
 Meta Collections is developed to turn Wordpress into a Collection manager.
-Beside 'Posts' and 'Pages' you can add your own post type (a Collection e.g. 'Films').
+Beside 'Posts' and 'Pages' you can add your own custom post types (a Collection e.g. 'Films').
-For that particular post type you can add you own Metadata schema.
-So for example, if you want a Dublin Core metadtata schema you can.
+For that particular post type you can add you own Metadata schema (custom fields).
+For example, if you want a Dublin Core metadata schema you can.
 That schema can be a mixture of system and custom fields or a completely customized metadataschema.
 On top of that you can intuitively compose the user interface for the post type by dragging and dropping metafields in the right places using neat metaboxes.
  Fields can be validated and can consist of multiple instances (e.g. more dan one ingredient field).
-You can also add metafields in the overview table.
+You can also add metafields in the post overview table.

 <h4>Fields types</h4>

 * Text
 * Textarea
-* Wysiwyg (Wordpress' own Editor)
+* Wysiwyg (Wordpress' native Editor)
 * Vimeo API connector (copies vimeo's preview images and other metadata into wordpress, configure embedding options)
+* Youtube field.
+(Using YouTube's API to get all the metadata for the film) Ability to use the title and description from the Youtube film in Wordpress' title and description
 * ColorPicker (jQuery UI Colorpicker with hsb, rgb, lab, cmyk, hex colortype and transparancy support)
 * Date (jQuery UI datepicker)
 * Datetime (jQuery Mobiscroll)
 * Image
 * Georeference (Using google maps API for displaying a map and (reverse) geocode)
 * True / False (checkbox with text comment)
-* Taxonomy (adds a 'Wordpress own' taxonomy to your post type)
+* Taxonomy (adds a 'Wordpress' native taxonomy or tags  to your post type)
 * Select (for selecting one or multiple values in a dropdownmenu)
-* Radio (for multiple values in a radio setup)
+* Radio buttons (for single value)
 * Open Layer New Open Layer field for managing multiple point with a post (or other custom post type) every point can contain a title, date time and amount.

-Future (shortly available)
-* Youtube API field
+Wishlist
 * File
 * multiple checkboxes
-* radio
 * ask/request!